danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 Aside from the difficulties of learning anything new and complex, learning to code can be enjoyable and rewarding (we hope!).
 That programming can be fun is demonstrated by the numerous titles that explicitly reference this, such as Linus Torvalds's book *Just for Fun: The Story of an Accidental Revolutionary*, written with David Diamond, part autobiography and part story of the development of Linux.[^Fun] Fun was, in this case, combined with the serious effort of making source code freely available and open to further modification.
 Like sharing a joke, or indeed recipe, programmming is a social activity and relies on collective understanding in order to "get it."

 There are many more examples that reinforce the idea of fun, as if simply stating this would be enough to convince users to work through learning to program and not be too put off by its underlying difficulty.
-In what follows we encourage you to have fun with %geometry%, following on from drawing an ellipse in the previous chapter.
+In what follows we encourage you to have fun with geometry, following on from drawing an ellipse in the previous chapter.
 The idea is to further explore various shapes, sizes, positions, space, and lengths, all which are regarded as geometry by mathematics and have multiple applications in everyday life including, but not limited to, typography, signage, graphic design, and architecture, as well as other organizational forms.
 More specifically, points, lines, and planes are regarded as the foundational elements of design as these elements are used to constitute objects, and the world is made up of various objects that have particular properties.
-Fun with geometry comes from manipulating these properties, and reconstituting them anew, creating alternative patterns of recognition and understanding.[^Fun2] As Olga Goriunova states in her edited book *Fun and Software*, %fun% with computers is considered to be a mode of thinking,[^Olga] and, furthermore, fun can be had with the paradoxes that arise in the process.
+Fun with geometry comes from manipulating these properties, and reconstituting them anew, creating alternative patterns of recognition and understanding.[^Fun2] As Olga Goriunova states in her edited book *Fun and Software*, fun with computers is considered to be a mode of thinking,[^Olga] and, furthermore, fun can be had with the paradoxes that arise in the process.
 By creating new computational objects, you will manipulate learnt procedural logics, and explore how these might be adapted and redrawn.
 Variable geometry in this sense is about shape-shifting: re-imagining all sorts of new shapes, compositional forms, and spatial relations, thereby challenging geometric conventions.[^Femke]

-We take the example of %emoticons% — ideograms, typically smileys — as typographic shorthand for expressing facial emotional states such as happiness, ":D".
-These have become pervasive in communication, and are no longer simply typographic, but actual pictures which can be funny at times as %emojis%, but also come with underlying issues related to the politics of representation.
+We take the example of emoticons — ideograms, typically smileys — as typographic shorthand for expressing facial emotional states such as happiness, ":D".
+These have become pervasive in communication, and are no longer simply typographic, but actual pictures which can be funny at times as emojis, but also come with underlying issues related to the politics of representation.
 More on this below, but for now, suffice to say, emojis make a good example as they consist of geometric shapes, using lines, points, planes, and colors.
 This chapter is about having fun with this (even if some of the underlying issues are not fun at all), exploring the affective dimension of emojis, and the varying representations that we encounter in everyday communications.

 The relationship between emoji standardization and a politics of representation has been explored by many commentators.
 The essay "Modifying the Universal," written by Roel Roscam Abbing, Peggy Pierrot and Femke Snelting is a good example,[^Emojis] as it investigates the politics of emoji "universalism."
-Emojis emerged from the Unicode project, that has set the computing industry standard for the consistent encoding, %representation%, and handling of text for software internationalization in all major operating systems and writing applications since 1987.
+Emojis emerged from the Unicode project, that has set the computing industry standard for the consistent encoding, representation, and handling of text for software internationalization in all major operating systems and writing applications since 1987.
 Interestingly, on a technical level, Unicode provides a unique code point (a number) to represent a character in an abstract way and leaves the visual rendering (size, font, shape, geometry) to other software, such as a web browser or word processor.
 It is the question of representation that interests us here.

 Much like the utopian project of developing a universal language to be spoken and understood by the majority of the world's population (such as Esperanto) Unicode is clearly important to communicative operations across international/multilingual systems.
 By the time of the most recent version, Unicode 12.1's release in May 2019, there were 137,994 characters covering 150 scripts, as well as multiple symbol sets and emojis.[^Unicode] Yet, as the standard expanded from the underlying characters and glyphs to symbol sets and emojis, the universalism has become increasingly problematic.
 Criticism has unsurprisingly centered on the politics of representation, such as blatant gender stereotyping and racial discrimination: for example, female emojis were under-represented in certain professional roles,[^Telegraph] there were also limitations of skin tone applied to emojis and "universal modifiers" that were not displayed "universally" across all devices and operating systems.

 Our point is that using emojis may be fun and expressive, but they also tend to oversimplify and universalize differences, thereby perpetuating normative ideologies within already "violent power structures,"[^ideology] such that only selected people, those with specific skin tones for instance, are represented while others are not.
 There is a distinct inequality as to how people are represented, and we need to question who sets the standards for these representations.
 That such operations can be characterized as fun is part of the problem and masks other processes that monitor our emotional states not least in the workplace (we will return to this issue in Chapter 4, "Data capture").
-The project *AIMoji* by Process Studio highlights some of these issues with the use of deep learning techniques and training existing emoji data[^almoji] in order to mess up their reductive representational logic and produce noisy mutations that offer inbetween shapes, faces and emotions, thereby rejecting %universalism%.
+The project *AIMoji* by Process Studio highlights some of these issues with the use of deep learning techniques and training existing emoji data[^almoji] in order to mess up their reductive representational logic and produce noisy mutations that offer inbetween shapes, faces and emotions, thereby rejecting universalism.
 Above are some of the issues we want to explore in this chapter by introducing variable geometry and learning to be able to produce alternatives, more politically-correct ones perhaps.
 We will start with the work *Multi* by graphic designer David Reinfurt which will be used to demonstrate the basis of geometry and the variations of facial expression and composition that can be generated from simple typographic elements.

 * * *